publiclab/leaflet-multispectral/README.md

 Using the visual editor, you can develop a command string to pass into this filter:

 https://sequencer.publiclab.org

+Image Sequencer is implemented in pure JavaScript, and is under development; we expect optimizations as well as worker threads and WebAssembly to improve performance in upcoming versions.

 ## About Multispectral imagery